samfitgen/trgen/docs/Half_Distance_Triathlon_Build-High_Volume.md

 > of a 75-minute long workout.
 >
 > There is no scheduled rest during this workout, but brief, occasional
-> backspins are encouraged if they're the difference between loss of form and a
+> backpedal breaks are encouraged if they're the difference between loss of form
-> high-quality workout.
+> and a high-quality workout.

 #### Workout 2
-* **Name**: Run Speed Intervals
-* **Duration**: 2 days and 17 hours

-**Description**:

-> Run 15min up to Easy-Moderate, RPE 6 to warm up, then this week add another
-> repeat and perform 10x1-minute, All-Out, high-speed efforts, RPE10 with 3
-> minutes of recovery running, RPE4 between each; cool down for 10 Easy minutes,
-> RPE4 for about 65 minutes of running.

-#### Workout 3
 * **Name**: Sweet Spot Ride + Tempo Run (Brick) - If racing tomorrow, just ride an easy hour
 * **Duration**: 1 day and 6 hours